 Just Homes aims to provide help for homeless people seeking to rebuild their lives.
 We do this for unemployed men who can access state benefits and women and children who have no access to public funds.

 Justice First is a charity working with people in the Tees Valley who are seeking asylum.
 We help those whose appeals have been rejected to re-engage with the legal system.
-We provide humanitarian aid for those who do not, at present, qualify for support from the state.
+Services include advice and signposting to those who are homeless and destitute with no recourse to public funds.
+We work with local partner organisations to provide humanitarian support to those in need.

 KNS serves the people and communities of Ladywood, Edgbaston and Harborne.
 Our vision is to enable people to act as good neighbours.
 We offer a safe space where all are valued and listened to.
 Services include the Ladywood Community Advice service, a weekly drop-in with money advice.
 Other services include support and befriending for families and older people and an ESOL class for refugees and asylum seekers.